Elder Sexual Abuse

 If you or someone you love suffered elder sexual abuse in a nursing home or other facility, you may want to learn more about your legal options.
 Discuss your situation with an experienced attorney.
 The legal team at Grant & Eisenhofer P.A. is committed to representing elderly individuals who are survivors of sexual abuse.
-Our attorneys also handle special needs sexual abuse cases.
 Our goal is to hold negligent facilities and offenders accountable.

 Discuss Your Potential Elder Sexual Abuse Case With Our Team